Research & Publications

 - Clinical trials of brain stimulation to treat epilepsy.

 - Use of intracranial EEG from surgical epilepsy patients and from RNS to study cognitive neuroscience of language and memory.

-- Setting up magnetoencephalography (MEG) to understand epilepsy networks.
+- Electric and magnetic source localization, including magnetoencephalography (MEG) to understand epilepsy networks.

-Biomedical Engineering; Electroencephalography; Epilepsy; Ion Channels; Neurosciences; Seizures; Computational Biology; Channelopathies; Cognitive Neuroscience
+Biomedical Engineering; Electric Stimulation; Electroencephalography; Epilepsy; Ion Channels; Neurosciences; Seizures; Computational Biology; Channelopathies; Cognitive Neuroscience